 Of course these days, the best tax software can make this process seamless.

 - A financial advisor can help guide you through the complexities of conducting an HSA rollover.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Not sure where to roll over your HSA funds?
 As long as you keep your HSA-eligible HDHP coverage, you can open one at almost any bank.
 But the choice can be difficult with so many options.
 To help you out, we published our report on the best banks in America.